tobiasbp/fusiondirectory-api/README.md

   'ldapDump': {'name': 'LDAP', 'active': True}
 }
 ```
+## Templates
+Objects can be created from templates.
+The templates can not be created from the API.
+They need to be created manually in the GUI.
+The DN of the template is needed when creating an object from a template.

 # Examples
 This section contains som examples showing how to use the API.